 Autonomous Shuttles are being tested RIGHT NOW:

 – DETROIT.
-May started autonomous service in Detroit this summer.
+May started autonomous service in Detroit in 2018.
 May Mobility raised $11.5 million in seed funding from BMW iVentures, Toyota AI and teamed with Lyft to build a self-driving car platform.

 – Ford is testing self-driving cars in Miami and working with Postmates and Domino’s Pizza.